 Dorin Bofan is a dreamer.
-And he always aspires to live his life emulating his dreams.
-‘Adrift’ in this ocean of marvel called life, Dorin explores the wonders of ‘Light & Space’ even while a corner of his heart remains ‘Earthbound’ throbbing fondly for the forest’s silent choreography or capturing the untold stories of those desiccated leaves of autumn buried deep into their ‘Cold Sleep’.
+And, he always aspires to live his life emulating his dreams.
+Dorin explores the wonders of ‘Light & Space’, ‘Adrift’ in this ocean of marvel called life.
+But a corner of his heart remains ‘Earthbound.’
+It throbs for the silent choreography of the forest.
+It induces the wildlife photographer to capture the untold stories of those autumn leaves buried deep in their ‘Cold Sleep’.

 ‘All that we see or seen is but a dream within a dream’ is what famous author Edgar Alan Poe once said.
 Tell us about the dream that Dorin Bofan is living through photography.